AutoSE/Project/README.md

 This repository contains the final project of CSC 591 021 Group 25.

-FOR THE REPORT: PLEASE VISIT DOCS FOLDER
+FOR THE REPORT: PLEASE VISIT DOCS FOLDER or CLICK [HERE](https://github.com/AutoSE/Project/blob/main/docs/Report_Group25.pdf)

 ### Documentation
 Click [here](https://autose.github.io/Homework/) for a detailed documentation of this project.